Medication Search - Gliclazide-80

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Gliclazide-80 medication?
+Who should NOT take Gliclazide-80?

 Do not take this medication if you: